reactiveui/ReactiveUI.Validation/README.md

 ## Capabilities

+In essence, ReactiveUI.Validation is a relatively simple model of the `ValidationContext` containing a list of `IValidationComponent` instances.
+An `IValidationComponent` provides an observable for `ValidationState`.
+Whenever validation state changes (either a transition of validity) or `ValidationText` changes, then a new value is pushed out.

 1. Rules can be composed of single or multiple properties along with more generic Observables.
 2. Validation text can encapsulate both valid and invalid states.
 3. Binding can occur to either a View or an action.